sean-cho/Epicopy/README.md

 ### Standalone

-Since the vignette was not built, users can view the vignette for examples [here](https://github.com/sean-cho/Epicopy/blob/master/vignettes/Epicopy.Rmd).
+Since no vignette is built, users can view the online vignette for examples [here](https://github.com/sean-cho/Epicopy/blob/master/vignettes/Epicopy.Rmd).
+Additional information is also available in the help files.

-The key to using Epicopy as a standalone package would be to specify normals in the samplesheet or use the argument `Normals = NA` in the `epicopy` or `getLRR` functions.
+The key to using Epicopy as a standalone package is to specify normals in the samplesheet or use the argument `Normals = NA` in the `epicopy` or `getLRR` functions.
 This is important, as the default argument uses all normals included in the EpicopyData package.

 ### With EpicopyNormals

 Install and build the vignette.
-Users may specify any of the normals included in with the EpicopyData package.
+Users may specify any of the normals included in with the EpicopyData package using the options:
+- `all` or `NULL` (default): Uses all EpicopyData normals.
+- `thyroid`, `breast`, or `lung`: Uses normal tissue of specified organ.

+More information is available using `?getLRR`.